List of Woking F.C. seasons

 Woking Football Club is an English football club based in Woking, Surrey, formed in 1889.

 The club plays at Kingfield Stadium and participates in the National League, the fifth tier of English football.

-Woking have won the FA Trophy a joint-record 3 times and finished the Conference National 2014–15 season in 7th place.
+Woking have won the FA Trophy a joint-record 3 times.
 Woking are known as The Cards or The Cardinals.

 History

+Founded in 1887, they joined the Isthmian League in 1911–12 and won the FA Amateur Cup in 1957–58.
+Woking were relegated twice in 1982–83 and 1984–85.
+However, they were promoted three times: in 1986–87, 1989–90 and 1991–92, to reach the Football Conference.
+Woking won the FA Trophy on three occasions throughout the 1990s and finished as runners-up in the Conference in their third and fourth season at that level but were not promoted.
+They remained at the highest level of non-League football until relegation in 2008–09.
+Woking subsequently won promotion back in 2011–12 before suffering another relegation in 2017–18.
+They earned immediate promotion to the National League via the play-offs in 2019.